rmznmaryam/Dessert-Database/README.md

 # Dessert-Database IN PROGRESS!
 a database for a dessert company. #SQL #Oracle

+What is done so far:
+-Queries
+-Advanced querry tables
+View tables

-coming soon, with an expected completion date: Dec 2024
+Estimated project completion date: Dec 2024